tsainez/tsainez.github.io/_posts/2020-05-09-phonetics.md

 | | Voiced| [b] | [d] | [g] | |
 |Nasal| Voiced | [m] | [n] | [ŋ] |

-Here's that [link to the IPA alphabet with some examples](https://en.wikipedia.org/wiki/Help:IPA/English) again if you wanna try producing these sounds yourself.

 Fricatives are consonants that are produced with continuous airflow through the mouth.
 They belong to the **continuants**, who also include vowels and glides.

-Here's a neat little table of the fricatives in English.
+Here's a table of some of the fricatives in English.

 | Glottal state | Point of articulation | Transcription |
 |-|-|-|